Florida’s Rape Shield Law: What Tampa Defendants Need to Know

 What is an in camera hearing under Florida’s Rape Shield Law?

 An in camera hearing is a private judicial review where the judge evaluates evidence related to prior sexual conduct.
 The judge decides whether the evidence is legally relevant and admissible before it can be presented to a jury.
+The jury never hears this evidence unless the judge approves it.

 Why is it important to have an experienced sex crimes attorney when dealing with Rape Shield issues?